Important: this post is a work-in-progress project. Last update: March 17, 2025.

 My video settings

 Because I use two 1440p monitors, and streaming in native 1440p is not a good idea (yet), I have to downscale my footage to 1080p.
-These are the settings I use for that.
+But my actual canvas (what I have on the screen) is in 1440p, as you can see here.

 In case you have 1080p monitors, you won’t have to do anything extra here.
 Just select 1920×1080 for both resolutions, and you will be good to go.